fabferri/az-pattern/ubuntu-desktop-gnome/Readme.md

 ## <a name="custom script extension"></a>2.
 Check the correct installation
-when the deployment is completed, it is good practice verifying the correct installation. <br>
+When the deployment is completed, it is good practice verifying the correct installation. <br>
 Custom script extension logs are stored in:
 ```
 root@vm1:~# ll /var/lib/waagent/custom-script/download/0/